gromacs/gromacs/docs/dev-manual/tools.rst

 unit testing (CTest)
   |Gromacs| uses a unit testing framework based on Google C++ Testing
   Framework (gtest) and CTest.
-All unit tests are automatically run on Jenkins for each commit.
+All unit tests are automatically run in GitLab CI for each commit.
   Details can be found on a separate page on :doc:`testutils`.